Although admission requirements vary based on the individual program, primarily, we treat:

 Youth Villages contracts with many state child welfare, juvenile justice and children’s mental health agencies to provide both residential and in-home treatment for children involved with those systems.

-Youth Villages is a provider for a number of state Medicaid departments as well as private insurance companies and TRICARE.
+Youth Villages is a provider for a number of state Medicaid departments as well as TRICARE.

 We accept children into our residential treatment programs from many different areas of the country.
 If contracts are in place, funding is provided by state Medicaid.
 Otherwise single-case agreements are developed with state, county or municipal governments, a board of education, etc.